 If you do not have a will or have not named a personal representative who is prepared to act, it will generally take longer to administer your estate.
 If no relative (or other eligible person) steps forward to take on the task, then the court will appoint the Public Trustee2 to be the administrator.

-If you’re unsure who should be the executor of your will, you can name MD Private Trust as your professional executor.
+If you’re unsure who should be the executor of your will, you can name MD Private Trust Company as your professional executor.
 If you choose this service, the people you care about will be spared the challenge of settling your estate during an already difficult time.

 4. There may be others you want to provide for.

-Taking the time to prepare a will can go a long way in ensuring that your assets are distributed in the way you wish — and it will certainly minimize the burden on your loved ones after you pass away.To learn more about creating an estate plan, contact your MD Advisor
+Taking the time to prepare a will goes a long way toward ensuring your assets are distributed in the way you wish — and it will certainly minimize the burden on your loved ones after you pass away.